I have been asked these questions more than a few times, so I created this page to better get to know me.

 what is your exercise regimen?

-nowadays and for the last year or so, i just get a lot of exercise keeping up the farm. i don't really have a regimen aside from that..
+nowadays and for the last year or so, i just get a lot of exercise with hiking as my job now and then keeping up the farm. i don't really have a regimen aside from that..
 I actually have a whole post dedicated to everything i have tried over the years HERE though if you are interested...
 I do need to get in the habit of some type of regular exercise though.

-nowadays and for the last year or so, i just get a lot of exercise keeping up the farm. i don't really have a regimen aside from that..
+nowadays and for the last year or so, i just get a lot of exercise with hiking as my job now and then keeping up the farm. i don't really have a regimen aside from that..
 I actually have a whole post dedicated to everything i have tried over the years HERE though if you are interested...
 I do need to get in the habit of some type of regular exercise though.

 What is your daily beauty routine with facial products and makeup?

 My daily beauty routine is very simple.
-I wash my face with Trader Joes Teatree Spa Facial Wash, put on some homemade lavender/tallow salve under my eyes and any dry areas on my face, as well as my lips, and then apply some mascara by Loreal and a little bit of cream blush by Sonia Kashuk.
-If I am shooting a series of planned photos or going out on the town, I will add some eyeliner to that as well.
-At night, I wash my face and use a rose petal witch hazel before applying my homemade salve again under my eyes and also on my laugh lines.
+I wash my face with old school Noxema, put on some homemade facial serum under my eyes and any dry areas on my face, as well as my lips, and then I’m good to go!
+If I am shooting a series of planned photos or going out on the town, I will sometimes wear makeup.
+At night, I wash my face and use a rose petal witch hazel.
 Pretty simple. pretty cheap.
 And totally easy and maintainable.
 Even if I go broke!

 Do you do product/service reviews?